danitul/gym/README.md

-In a ready for production application I would take into consideration authorization and authentication as well, but since requirements didn't specify it and already looked like it's already gonna take a considerable amount of time I decided to leave it out for now and use the modelling given above for the four entities.
+In a ready for production application I would take into consideration authorization and authentication as well, but since requirements didn't specify it and already looked like it's already gonna take a considerable amount of time I decided to leave it out for now and use the modeling given above for the four entities.

 I'm used to using devise so that would have been my option for authentication.
 That would have meant having a User model with multiple profiles and roles.